Whitewolf04/VideoStreamingApp/README.txt

 		+) After each upload, the upload will sleep for 3.1s which is enough time for 1 segment to be played onto the video player before moving on to the next segment.
 		+) After all segments are uploaded, I send a "Complete" message to the server to retrieve the list of uploaded videos from server-side
 	- coi-serviceworker.js: Bypassing SharedArrayBuffer error in browser and letting FFmpeg use the SharedArrayBuffer.
-	- socketServer.php: Handling file uploads and send the total file list when complete message has been received
+	- socketServer.php: Handling file uploads and send the total file list when complete message has been received.
+When user click "Load DASH", a "Create" message is sent to trigger createMPD.sh script
+	- createMPD.sh: A bash script that runs ffmpeg on the server to concatenate all the segments uploaded and then compile them into an MPEG-DASH playlist with 4 quality levels.
+	- resetDash.sh: A bash script that removes all .mpd and .m4s file from the previous recordings.
+This script is triggered when the user record a new video.
+	- dashPlayer.js: Handling of DASH playlist creation and play the DASH video on-demand